wormholer/KAP-manual/en/security/cell.en.md

 The results shows an error: User ADMIN is not allowed to access kylin_sales.lstg_format_name.

 Switch the login user to MODELER, modify the corresponding properties, then execute the above queries again.

+**Notice**: After modifying the userctrl.acl, but haven't got the correct query results, it is probably due to the system cache.
+After disabling System->Disable Cache, try the query again.